Improper telephone manners

 There are times that this happens after the co-worker has asked my contribution to an issue.
 I have rolled my chair next to his desk and we exchange ideas on how to handle it.
 Some other times, a manager has called me for clarifications on a report and when his mobile phone rings not only does he get distracted, but he starts a long discussion with his daughter regarding family issues.
 He keeps talking and I stand still, waiting to be released from the stand-by mode.

-For three years, I was sitting next to the newest team member.
-He was lacking experience and often he was asking my hints on the maintenance tasks.
-I was always being eager to help him and in order to explain some technical details, I was moving my chair next to him.
-We were analyzing the issues together in front of his computer but it was impossible to finish something without interference.
-He was receiving phone calls so frequently that I was thinking he was a call center agent.
+For three years, I was sitting next to a new comer.
+He was lacking experience and often he was asking for my hints on the job tasks.
+I was eagerly helping by moving my chair next to him for better understanding.
+We were analyzing the issues together in front of his computer but it was impossible to finish anything with no interference.
+He was receiving so many phone calls that I thought he was a call center agent.
 He could not manage his freelancing activities, which cost him a huge amount of energy.

-In order someone to understand what is caused by improper telephone manners is key element.
-For this, anyone has to focus on his emotions while living such an experience.
+Understanding what is caused by improper telephone manners is key element.
+For this, anyone has to focus on the results of such an experience.
 He may discover that he feels disconnection because the colleague does not return the value that he first addressed.
 He may become infuriated because a phone call upstages a work-related matter.

 In both cases, the distance between the co-workers is getting longer and the mutual appreciation begins to subside.

 Those who are keen on showing off when speaking to the phone, should ditch multitasking and work on their ability to focus.
 Learning how to block distractions is also a must.
 Finally, letting people know that they are busy and cultivating the ability to say “No” would help them regain control of themselves.